-Women and men both experience urinary and fecal incontinence.
-There are several types of incontinence including dribbling a little bit when you cough, sneeze, laugh or jump; having to run to the bathroom because of urgent need to go to the toilet and leaking when the bladder is too full.
+Physical therapy for incontinence can benefit both men and women.
+There are several types of incontinence that can include urinary or fecal.
+Whether you are dribbling a little bit when you cough, sneeze, laugh or jump; having to run to the bathroom because of urgent need to go to the toilet and leaking when the bladder is too full.

 Don’t worry that Kegals didn’t help.
 Physical therapy for incontinence is surprisingly easy and can help.
 Diaphragmatic breathing, gentle stretching, gentle exercises and biofeedback make up the core of the program.
 See our patient story below and our treatment techniques page for more information.